Eater (Fear Itself): Plot

 He gets his wish by having stolen Bannerman’s keys in an earlier confrontation between the two and he begins to hunt for Bannerman.
 Meanwhile, Bannerman is on the run and tries to look for an exit but they are all locked or blocked off.
-Instead she devises a plan, and, while hiding from the Mellor in a broom closet, she ingests rat poison and calls out to the “Eater”.
-As Bannerman and Mellor have an epic fight, she gets a pair of handcuffs on both of them.
-Mellor becomes enraged and begins to chow down on her.
-She manages to kill the “Eater” because she had ingested rat poison earlier and because of this, Mellor also gets poisoned and cries out in a fit of rage; “You killed me, bitch!
-You killed me!” and both Bannerman and Mellor die.
+Instead she devises a plan, and, while hiding from Mellor in a broom closet, she ingests rat poison and calls out to Mellor.
+The two fight and she manages to handcuff the killer.
+The enraged Mellor begins eating Bannerman only to end up poisoning himself at the same time, crying out in a fit of rage as he slowly dies inches away from Bannerman's lifeless body.